 Cape May Point State Park is a protected stretch of shoreline, sand dunes, coastal marshland, ponds, and forest habitat with an environmental center and museum.
 The park's main attraction is the Cape May Lighthouse, built in 1859.
-Visitors may climb (199 steps) to the top of the lighthouse tower to admire sweeping panoramas of the Atlantic coastline.
+Visitors may climb (199 steps) to the top of the lighthouse tower to admire sweeping panoramas of the Atlantic coastline and the Delaware Bay.

 Several hiking trails wind through the park, affording a chance to spot wildlife or migrating birds.
 The Monarch Trail was named after the monarch butterflies that are attracted to wildflowers here in the fall, while the Plover Trail is a wonderful path for viewing plovers, oystercatchers, and other shorebirds.

 Near Cape May Point about a five-minute drive from the Cape May Lighthouse is the World War II Lookout Tower, which played an important role in defending the country from invasion during the Second World War.
 The tower was built in 1942 as one of 15 coastal defense towers in New Jersey.

 This tourist site includes a Visitors' Orientation Center and a museum, which presents military history-themed exhibits, interpretive panels along the boardwalk that provide historical insights, and a memorial paying tribute to war veterans.
 The Museum Shop sells maritime-themed souvenirs.